September 8 – Happy Birthday Larry McCall

 After the 1978 postseason, McCall was included as part of the package the Yankees traded to Texas to obtain Dave Righetti.
 By 1980, McCall was out of the big leagues for good and began a long career as a Minor League pitching coach in the Orioles’ organization.
 In 2006, he served as Baltimore’s big league bullpen coach.

 So how many Yankees have their been on the team’s all-time roster who have a last name that begins with the moniker prefix “Mc?”
 Including McCall, I counted 39.
 Four of them are in the Hall of Fame but two of those four, John McGraw and Joe “Iron Man” McGinnity played or managed for the franchise before it was relocated to the Big Apple from Baltimore in 1903.
 Another “Mc” enshrined in Cooperstown was named Bill McKechnie, a utility second baseman on the 1913 Yankee team who would go onto become a two-time World Series winning manager.
 The fourth was of course the legendary Yankee manager, Joe McCarthy.
 Gil McDougald was the best McYankee player of all time.
 He is the all-time leader in Yankee McHomers with 112.
 Others you might remember include pitchers Sam McDowell, Mike McCormick, “Black Jack” McDowell and the wily reliever, Lindy McDaniel.
 Who was the biggest Yanke McDud?
 Remember Rich McKinney?
 He’s the third baseman the Yankees got for 1968 AL Rookie of the Year pitcher, Stan Bahnsen in a 1972 trade with the White Sox.
 McKinney would hit just .215 during his one year with New York while Bahnsen was winning 21 games for Chicago that same season.
 There have been four Yankee “McDonalds,” including Darnell, who played some games in the outfield for the 2012 Yankees.
-The only current McYankee is the recently acquired Casey McGeHee.
+The most recent McYankee was Casey McGeHee.